Estimated reading time: 6 minutes

 How do I record a Dishonour of Cheque issued?

-A Cheque dishonour results in recording a debit to Bank and credit to the liability.
+A Cheque dishonour results in recording a debit to the Bank and a credit to the liability.

-If the Cheque issued to the Creditor is dishonoured, then the dishonoured Cheque is shown under the debit side of the journal entry.
+If the cheque issued to the Creditor is dishonoured, then the dishonoured cheque is shown on the debit side of the journal entry.

-How is Dishonoured Cheque treated in a bank reconciliation statement?
+How is a Dishonoured Cheque treated in a bank reconciliation statement?

-Bank Reconciliation occurs to reconcile the bank balance per books to the bank balance recorded by the Bank.
+Bank Reconciliation occurs to reconcile the bank balance per book to the bank balance recorded by the Bank.

-The answer would be not relevant for accounting purpose.
+The answer would be not relevant for accounting purposes.

-However, it is relevant for a business as a whole.
-Informing these kinds of transactions to the top management will be helpful for taking necessary actions.
+However, it is relevant to a business as a whole.
+Informing top management of these transactions will help them take necessary action.

-Business Reason: It would show a negative impact on the business dealings.
-If the Cheque to the supplier (Payment) turns out as a dishonour, then the other party will have questions regarding the entity’s credibility and might not be willing in doing further business.
+Business Reason: It would negatively impact business dealings.
+Suppose the Cheque to the supplier (Payment) turns out to be dishonourable.
+In that case, the other party will have questions regarding the entity’s credibility and might not be willing to do further business.

 Conclusion for Cheque Dishonoured Journal Entry

 Cheque dishonour means the bank does not allow the Cheque for payment or receipt.
-This results in non-payment if Cheque relates to supplier of goods or a non-receipt if Cheque relates to receivable.
+This results in non-payment if the Cheque relates to the supplier of goods or a non-receipt if the Cheque relates to receivable.
 So, the resultant journal entry reverses the payment/receipt entry recorded.